 Much of the Armenian architecture is apparently focused on decorations with stone designs by skilled craftsmen and the Republic Square buildings are not an exception.
 They are all ornamented with bunches of pomegranates and grapes, heads of birds and animals and other traditional motifs.

-It is important to note about one of the most noticeable and attention-grabbing items in the Republic Square – the large clock placed on the Government building.
-It was brought to Yerevan in 1941 being made in Moscow.
+It safe to say that the most eye-catching items in the Republic Square is the large clock placed on the Government building.
+It was made in Moscow, specially for Republic square and was brought to Yerevan in 1941.

+And that performance!
 The singing and dancing fountains and their colors variate in accordance with the melody or song rhythm played.
-The fountain show is an unquestionably fascinating and surely worth one to appear in.
+The fountain show is unquestionably fascinating and surely is worth one to appear in.

 In the north part of the square, The National Gallery and the History Museum building is located, containing thousands of priceless collections, materials, relics and unique painting samples with enormous historical significance representing both Armenian and foreign civilizations from the dawn of human history to our days.

 There are permanent and special major exhibitions regularly held and staged in the gallery and museum building.
 The name itself indicates that the entrances to the National gallery and the History museum are different (therefore, require separate entrance fees), although located in the same building.